0xTCG/biser/README.md

 # BISER

-BISER (Brisk Inference of Segmental duplication Evolutionary stRucture) is a fast tool for detecting and decomposing segmental duplications in genome assemblies.
+BISER (🦪🔮; Brisk Inference of Segmental duplication Evolutionary stRucture) is a fast tool for detecting and decomposing segmental duplications in genome assemblies.

 ## Instalation